emilsolgaard1/pokemon-trainer/README.md

 After log-in the user will be redirected to the catalogue page.

 ### Catalogue page
-The catalogue page is restricted by a guard service that disallows navigation without first being logged-in.
 A catalogue service is used to fetch a list of pokemons from the PokéAPI, with name and image.
 The pokemons are then added to a pokemon list component as individual pokemon list-item components, to display on the page.
 Every pokemon list-item components have an embedded favourite/collect button component.